facebookresearch/hydra/website/docs/upgrades/intro.md

 Upgrading to a new Hydra version is usually an easy process.

 ## Major version upgrades
-Hydra will typically provide a helpful warnings about required changes, sometimes pointing to an upgrade page that provides more details about the required changes.
+Hydra will typically provide helpful warnings about required changes, sometimes pointing to an upgrade page that provides more details about the required changes.

 For a smooth upgrade experience, please follow these simple rules:
 - **Upgrade to the latest minor version first**.